darconeous/ham-addr-old/n6drc-arnce.md

 values and ranges which are not explicitly defined below are to be considered reserved and not used.

-### 6.1 Broadcast ###
+## Broadcast

 The broadcast (all-nodes) address for link-layers using HAM-64 addresses is defined as `FFFF:0000:0000:0000`.

-### 6.2 IPv6 Multicast ###
+## IPv6 Multicast

-IPv6 multicast can be implemented for link-layers using HAM-64 addresses using addresses of the format `FAxx:xxxx:xxxx:xxxx`, where `x` represents a special representation (defined below) of the IPv6 group-id.
+For link-layers using HAM-64 addresses for link-layer addressing, IPv6 multicast MUST be implemented using addresses of the format `FAxx:xxxx:xxxx:xxxx`, where `x` represents a special *reversed* representation (defined below) of the IPv6 group-id.

-For converting IPv6 multicast addresses into link-local multicast addresses, you store the lower 13 octets of the multicast group-id *in reverse order*.
-This takes advantage of the fact that IPv6 multicast addresses tend to be zero-filled.
+For converting IPv6 multicast addresses into link-local HAM-64 multicast addresses, you MUST store the lower 13 octets of the multicast group-id *in reverse order*.
+This takes advantage of the fact that IPv6 multicast addresses tend to be zero-filled, allowing for compact HAM-64 address representations.
 For example, a multicast address of `ff02::1` would simply be the abbreviated ham address `FA01`.

-### 6.3 IPv4 Multicast ###
+## IPv4 Multicast

 IPv4 multicast can be implemented for link-layers using HAM-64 addresses using addresses of the format `FBxx:xxxx:0000:0000`, where `x` represents the byte values for the last three octets of the IPv4 multicast address.

-## 7. EUI-48 and EUI-64 Encoding ##
+# EUI-48 and EUI-64 Encoding

 Sometimes it is useful to encode a callsign in an EUI-48 or EUI-64 address.
 This can be useful when operating standard Wi-Fi or 802.15.4